hazelcast/hazelcast-reference-manual/src/Lock.md

 ## Lock

-ILock is the distributed implementation of `java.util.concurrent.locks.Lock`.
-Meaning if you lock using an ILock, the critical section that it guards is guaranteed to be executed by only one thread in the entire cluster.
+ILock is the distributed implementation of `java.util.concurrent.locks.Lock`, meaning that if you lock using an ILock, the critical section that it guards is guaranteed to be executed by only one thread in the entire cluster.
 Even though locks are great for synchronization, they can lead to problems if not used properly.
 Also note that Hazelcast Lock does not support fairness.

 ### Using Try-Catch Blocks with Locks

 Always use locks with *try*-*catch* blocks.
-It will ensure that locks will be released if an exception is thrown from the code in a critical section.
-Also note that the `lock` method is outside the *try*-*catch* block, because we do not want to unlock if the lock operation itself fails.
+This will ensure that locks are released if an exception is thrown from the code in a critical section.
+Also note that the `lock` method is outside the *try*-*catch* block because we do not want to unlock if the lock operation itself fails.

 ```java